SymJAX/SymJAX/docs/_build/html/_sources/index.rst.txt

 - `JAX`_ is a `XLA`_ python interface that provides a `Numpy`_-like user experience with just-in-time compilation and `Autograd`_ powered automatic differenciation.

+- `NetworkX`_ is a Python package for the creation, manipulation, and study of directed and undirected graphs

 - `SymJAX`_ is a symbolic programming version of `JAX`_
-  providing a `Theano`_-like user experience.
-In addition of simplifying graph input/output, variable updates and graph utilities, `SymJAX`_ also features machine learning and deep learning tools combining `Lasagne`_ and `Tensorflow1`_ aspects for the better.
+  providing a `Theano`_-like user experience thanks to a `NetworkX`_ powered computational graph backend.
+In addition of simplifying graph input/output, variable updates and graph utilities, `SymJAX`_ also features machine learning and deep learning tools similar to `Lasagne`_ and `Tensorflow1`_ .

 *This is an under development research project, not an official product, expect bugs and sharp edges; please help by trying it out, reporting bugs and missing pieces.*